Noël Juchereau: New France

 Noël Juchereau completed studies in the humanities and law, and was granted a Bachelor of Law degree.
 Juchereau first traveled to Québec in 1634, followed by his brother Jean with his family, in 1643.

 Juchereau was an active figure in New France.
 The governor of Québec frequently sought his help with delicate legal matters.

 Juchereau and Pierre Legardeur de Repentigny, originally created the Communauté des Habitants.
 He was appointed their head clerk in 1645.
-As a church warden from 1645-1646 he prominently participated in religious ceremonies central to Québec's social life.
+As a church warden from 1645 to 1646 he prominently participated in religious ceremonies central to Québec's social life.

 Historian Benjamin Sulte believed that he was acting as an agent for Rosée and Cheffault who wanted a grant of part of the trade in New France from the Company of One Hundred Associates.
 The de Maur seigneurie, west of Québec city was granted to Jean Juchereau and Noël Juchereau in 1647.
 This concession of land was inherited by brother Jean when Noël died.